ericsink/SQLitePCL.raw/README.md

 Builds for sqlite and sqlcipher for Mac, iOS, and Android also happen on a Mac.
 See the sh files in the apple directory.
 For Android, run ndk-build in android/sqlite3.

-## Versions

-You can check the version of SQLite being used by your app with this code:

-    //Display the version of SQLite used
-    //using SQLitePCL;
-    sqlite3 db;
-    raw.sqlite3_open(":memory:", out db);
-    sqlite3_stmt stmt;
-    raw.sqlite3_prepare_v2(db, "select sqlite_version()", out stmt);
-    raw.sqlite3_step(stmt);
-    raw.sqlite3_column_type(stmt, 0);
-    var version = raw.sqlite3_column_text(stmt, 0);
-    Console.WriteLine("SQLITE version " + version);
-    raw.sqlite3_finalize(stmt);
-    stmt.Dispose();
-    db.Dispose();

-For information:
-iOS 9.2 is shipped with sqlite 3.8.10.2
-iOS 8.4 is shipped with sqlite 3.8.5

-## Which PCL profile is supported?

-The build system contains projects to build the PCL with profile 78, profile 136, profile 158, and profile 259.
-Others might work as well, but those are the ones I have tried.

-The test suites are configured to use the profile 78 version in most places, but profile 259 for Windows Phone 8.1.

-The main reason to keep profile 158 is because MvvmCross is using it.
-If they end up switching to the new reflection APIs and profile 259, then 158 won't be very important here either.
-Folks are saying that profile 259 is the new 78.

 ## Can this library be used to write a mobile app?